 Allergy Aware Asian Fare suggestions:

 If coconut is not an allergen concern, then use the canned coconut milks.
 I personally like using the reduced fat coconut milk from Trader Joe’s (as discussed in another post, call Trader Joe’s to check about your family’s allergens before using).
-Native Forest produces an Organic Coconut Milk and their allergen info is available on their website.
+Native Forest produces an Organic Coconut Milk, you can find the allergen table on Edwards & Son’s website.
 If one doesn’t want to use coconut, then substitute with two cans of non-fat evaporated milk (NOT the thick sweetened condensed milk) or other equivalent dairy substitute.

 Egg makes the butter mochi airy and you will see that it looks puffy toward the end of the baking time in the oven.
 This last time I made it, I had no eggs in my refrigerator and an egg substitute worked perfectly.
-I used Ener-G Egg Replacer but I’m sure the oil, water, and baking powder substitute would work just as well to leaven the butter mochi.
+I used Ener-G Egg Replacer but I’m sure the oil, water, and baking powder substitute (1.5 tablespoons oil, 1.5 tablespoons water, 1 teaspoon baking powder and mix together = 1 whole egg) would work just as well to leaven the butter mochi.
 To avoid strong aftertastes, I use the equivalent of 2 eggs rather than 3.
 My younger son who is allergic to eggs tried it for the first time and his response makes my efforts so worthwhile: